sower-proxy/sower/ARCHITECTURE.md

    These transparent `80/443` listeners are second-stage proxy-only handlers for domains already mapped to local proxy IPs by DNS; they do not run smart routing again.
    HTTPS transparent proxying reads only the TLS ClientHello, then replays the untouched bytes to the selected upstream; it must not complete or terminate TLS locally.
 10. For SOCKS5 traffic and explicit HTTP proxy traffic, read the client-supplied target host and port, apply smart routing rules, and either dial directly or wrap traffic in the configured upstream transport.
+11. Wrap every proxied client connection in the admin stats recorder before protocol parsing, attribute bytes to the discovered domain after parsing, and count DNS queries through a handler decorator.
+Admin rule mutations go through the thread-safe `RuleSet` (add/rebuild on remove) and take effect immediately.
+12. When `[admin]` is enabled, serve the admin console on its own listener: session-cookie auth for the API, rule CRUD, and traffic snapshots; the Svelte frontend is served from the embedded `web/dist`.
-11. On shutdown signal, stop listeners and DNS servers through `context` propagation.
+13. On shutdown signal, stop listeners and DNS servers through `context` propagation.

 ## sowerd Data Flow